 The Town has a continual goal to reduce the amount of water usage through conservation efforts.
 This includes both authorized usage by the consumer and water lost through system leakage ("line-loss").
-In 2022 the Town's water system produced 109,530,000 gallons of treated product with a 5.9% system leakage equaling 6,484,025 gallons.
+In 2023 the Town's water system produced 107,408,000 gallons of treated product which is down from 115,003,000 in 2021.
+5.9% system leakage in 2023 equaling 6,303,253 gallons.

 Consumption by the customer (authorized usage) is reduced by the replacement of aging lines on the property, consumer education (including use of water efficient plumbing fixtures) and the low-flush toilet rebate program.
-Town staff continues to make improvements to the water system in an effort to save water.
+Town staff continue to make improvements to the water system to save water.